QuoteAppCodePath/QuoteApp/project_spec.md

 ## 🧐 Learning Quotes App

+## App Overview

+### Description

+**An app where the user selects quotes depending on the wisdom they require.
+This can be about the importance and value of learning, studying, intellectual curiosity, etc., and should come from philosophers and thinkers.**

 Mobile:
 Advantages: Simple app primarily focused on displaying information, which is well-suited for mobile devices.
 Low on technical complexity and easy to design for small screens.
-Challenges: Limited interaction might not fully leverage mobile hardware capabilities like sensors, camera, etc.
+Challenges: Limited interaction might not fully leverage mobile hardware capabilities like sensors, cameras, etc.

 Story:
 The app promotes intellectual growth and daily inspiration through quotes on learning and curiosity from philosophers and thinkers, appealing to students, educators, and lifelong learners.